 - Think About Your Lifestyle: Consider your personal preferences and lifestyle when choosing between different housing options.
 Reflect on factors such as noise tolerance, need for privacy, and preferred living environment to ensure you select accommodation that suits your needs.

 - Research Different Housing Options: Thoroughly research the various housing options your college or university offers.
 Consider factors such as location, amenities, proximity to campus facilities, and the overall environment to find the best fit for your needs.

 - Visit the Campus and See the Different Housing Options: Whenever possible, visit the campus and take advantage of open house events or tours to view the different housing options firsthand.
 This will give you a better sense of each housing option’s facilities, room sizes, and overall atmosphere.

 How Do I Budget for Room and Board?

-Once it’s clear how room and board are handled by your child’s individual college, your student can then make plans for their future at that school.
+Once it’s clear how your child’s individual college handles room and board, your student can then make plans for their fall and spring semesters at that school.

-JOIN ONE OF OUR FACEBOOK GROUPS:
+JOIN ONE OF OUR FACEBOOK GROUPS & CONNECT WITH OTHER PARENTS: